All Episodes

 No, it was an emergency payment to stop the CIA pension fund going bankrupt.

-This is the CIA, the most lavishly funded intelligence agency on the planet, and we forgive them a lot.
+This is the CIA, the most lavishly funded intelligence agency on the planet.

-Uh, you know, they failed to see the collapse of the Iron Curtain coming until it happened.
+You know, they failed to see the collapse of the Iron Curtain coming until it happened.

 They failed to spot that Pakistan was going nuclear until it happened.

-But when an intelligence agency fails to spot that its own pension fund is bankrupt until it happens, uh then maybe they're in the wrong business.
+But when an intelligence agency fails to spot that its own pension fund is bankrupt until it happens, then maybe they're in the wrong business.

-You know, maybe they should maybe they you know, would you really want to buy intelligence from an intelligence agency that doesn't spot its own pension fund is bankrupt until it you don't need to have a man in deep cover in the insurance agency.
+You know, maybe they should, maybe they, you know, would you really want to buy intelligence from an intelligence agency that doesn't spot its own pension fund is bankrupt until it you don't need to have a man in deep cover in the insurance agency.

-So what is the likelihood that the CIA actually has a clue about who it's helping out in Libya today?
+So, what is the likelihood that the CIA actually has a clue about who it's helping out in Libya today?

 As I said, these are budgetary issues.